 I used to feel really uncomfortable taking photos of myself while traveling solo.
 In fact, my first solo trip to Ireland was a myriad of pretty terrible selfies.
 There are way too many photos with half of my arm in it, my smiling face taking up most of the frame and just a sliver of a pretty backdrop.
-Over time, I realized if I wanted better photos, I’d have to simply get over it.
-So, through learning some great solo travel photography tips to up my game I’ve ended up with some pretty epic photos.
+Over time, I realized that if I wanted better solo travel photos, I’d have to simply get over myself and learn how to take better pictures.
+So, through learning some great solo travel photography tips to up my game I’ve ended up with some pretty badass photos from my tips.

 No place is boring if you’ve had a good night’s sleep, and a pocket full of unexposed film – Robert Adams

 I’m going to share with you all of the details for how I take pictures of myself when I travel solo, including safety tips you need to consider.
 But I want to give you a brief overview of my process so that you can keep it in the back of your mind when reading the rest of this post.

 - Connect Camera to Phone or Wireless Remote

 - Pose my ass off